 Amnesia Haze is a strongly sativa-dominant hybrid with a CBD level of 1% and a high THC content of 21%.
 It has been described as providing a fantastic feeling of happiness.
 Users often feel euphoric and find it difficult to contain their delight.
-As well as getting a fit of giggles, this strain will help you feel uplifted and relaxed.
+As well as getting a fit of giggles, this strain will may help you to feel uplifted and relaxed.

 4 – Cheese

-This is a classic indica-dominant strain that’s a cross of an Afghani Indica and Skunk #1.
+This is a classic indica-dominant strain that’s a cross of an Afghani indica and Skunk #1.
 Aside from a CBD content of up to 1%, Cheese also contains 14-20% THC.
 As well as providing users with a potent high, this strain is famous for its pungent cheesy odor which completely fills a room.

 5 – Cannatonic

 This strain is a supreme example of high CBD and THC levels working well together.
-It is a cross of G13 Haze and MK Ultra and contains up to 12% CBD to go along with a THC level that occasionally hits 15%.
-It is one of the most popular balanced hybrids on the market and with good reason.
+It is a cross of G13 Haze and MK Ultra, and contains up to 12% CBD to go along with a THC level that occasionally hits 15%.
+It is one of the most popular balanced hybrids on the market, and with good reason.

-Final Thoughts on Marijuana Treatment for Asthma
+Final Thoughts on the Discussion of Marijuana Treatment for Asthma

 Some have argued in the past that marijuana is an effective treatment for asthma because it has anti-inflammatory properties and could help open the bronchial tubes.
 While there is evidence out there to support both of these notions, much more research is required in order to make the claim that marijuana can treat asthma or improve an asthmatic condition.